 The Evolv Addict is Evolv's take on the classic crack climbing design first pioneered by Five Ten with the Moccasym.
 They've made several tweaks that have resulted in a shoe that as far are testers are concerned, is lower volume and narrower than the Mocc.
 Also, they don't stain our feet bright red!
 If you're a fan of the Moccasym design and you can't quite find the right fit in the Five Ten Moccasyms, the Addicts could be a good alternative.
 They offer very similar performance to the Moccs.
-If you're looking to scale miles of granite cracks, you may want to consider a more supportive shoe like the La Sportiva TC Pro.
+If you're looking to scale miles of granite cracks, you may want to consider a more supportive shoe like the La Sportiva TC Pro or the Butora Altura.

 Evolv Addict Review

 Compare prices at 3 resellers Pros: Good for crack climbing, a narrower fit than the Five Ten Moccasyms

 Comparing these shoes to the similar Five Ten Moccasyms reveals some slight differences in performance, mostly related to fit.
 Our testers felt the Addicts edged a touch better than the Moccs, but the wider, higher volume Moccasyms felt more comfortable to more testers.
 For a shoe, more versatile and higher performing in cracks of all sizes, have a look at the La Sportiva Kataki.
 These shoes may appear to be agro down-turn foot binders for sport climbers, but our testers found them to be awesome in thin cracks, and the lace-up design ensures that they stay on your feet.